-Subsurface conditions were characterized by completing six test pits on the site on July 21, 2022.
-Explorations were advanced to depths between about 4 and 15 feet below existing ground surface.
-Approximate locations of the test holes are shown on Figure 1, Exploration Plan.
+Subsurface conditions were characterized by completing five borings on April 4, 2022 and six test pits on the site on May 26, 2022.
+Explorations were advanced to depths between about 4 and 21.5 feet below existing ground surface.
+Approximate locations of the explorations are shown on Figure 1, Exploration Plan.
 A summary description of observed subgrade conditions is provided below.
-Logs of the test holes are provided in Appendix A.
+Logs of the explorations are provided in Appendix A.

-Soil Conditions
+Soil Conditions - Private Drive